 Mr. Caleb danced at The Dance Arts Center for 9 years taking classes in ballet, tap, jazz, hip hop, musical theater and tumbling.

 While at DAC, he played Peter Pevensie in the studio's first production of The Lion the Witch and the Wardrobe, Amicus in The Dark Fairy and Maugrim the wolf and the Centaur in the 2nd production of The Lion the Witch and the Wardrobe.

 He has also competed with the studio, winning DMA's title of Mr. Dance of Chapter 28 in 2020.
+He was able to take classes and compete at Dance Masters of America Nationals in Nashville, TN.
 He has had the opportunity to continue his dance education through DMA convention classes, MTJGD training and CLI studios.

 In addition to dancing, Caleb enjoys theater.
 Some of his favorite roles he has played include: Conrad Birdie in Bye, Bye Birdie, Underling in the Drowsey Chaperone, Mush in Disney's Newsies and Neleus in Mary Poppins.

 Caleb is majoring in business and finance at Missouri Western State University.